Note

 for structure_index in sorted(grouped_envs):

-atoms = frames[structure_index]
+atoms = structures[structure_index]

 atom_indices = grouped_envs[structure_index]